jknack/handlebars.java/README.md

 # Requirements

+- Handlebars 4.4+ requires Java 17 or higher.
-- Handlebars 4.3+ requires Java 8 or higher.
+- Handlebars 4.3+ requires Java 8 or higher (NOT MAINTAINED).

 # Getting Started